Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/schedule.md

 and student/instructor second.

 Below is our tentative schedule.
 It is subject to change, but any changes will be reflected here.

+## Below this line needs to be updated

 ## Synchronous Zoom Meetings
 * <a href="https://calpoly.zoom.us/j/512300575?pwd=ZkV5TURtS210YTFJSWE1cWNHN3I4QT09">4/6 - Syllabus and Discussion</a>